About

 Senior Specialist, Governance and Integrity / Acting Compliance Officer

-Prior to joining the Basel Institute, Lucie was Head of Governance & Strategy at Cochrane, the world’s leading evidence-based healthcare organisation.
-While at Cochrane, she delivered two organisational strategic plans and a new monitoring & evaluation approach to measure the success and impact of organisational activities.
-She also has extensive experience in charity governance in the UK.
+Prior to joining the Basel Institute, Lucie was Chief of Staff and then Head of Governance & Strategy at Cochrane, the world’s leading evidence-based healthcare organisation.
+In that role, she delivered two organisational strategic plans and developed a monitoring & evaluation approach to assess organisational impact.
+She delivered one of the UK’s first fully virtual Annual General Meetings, and has extensive experience in corporate governance and in writing organisational policies.

 The B20 Collective Action Hub is supported by the Siemens Integrity Initiative.